 But we can still and should dress up, if not well, at the very least, tastefully.
 Start with simple clothes.
-You need not be decked out with
+You need

 Think: Does the dress I’m wearing bring out my own personality and enhance the best of my natural features?
 Or does it look as if I’m trying too hard to emulate someone I admire and read about in the pages of a fashion or society magazine?

 Men should wear clothes that would be appropriate when they visit their mother-in-law.
 But please no shorts; do cover your legs and above all, your feet.
 Two hours dressed right won’t kill anyone.
 I remember when men sprayed themselves with cologne like Eau Savage or Puig.
 I know one who sprayed his head.
 He wasn’t very tall but he was very considerate which made him somewhat popular.
 These days you’re lucky to smell any bath soap on male skin.

 Most weddings are in church; even civil wedding ceremonies are eventually repeated before the altar.
 It is imperative that no one tries to outdo the bride.
 If there is one big event in a girl’s life, it’s her wedding day.
 Guests should be sensitive enough to allow the bride to be the star of the evening.
 For married women, try not to wear white.
 For the still single, don’t reveal your frustration.
 And whatever color you wear, bring a wrap because you will be in a church.
 When shrugs came into fashion, it was so convenient.
 The short bolero-like addition looked pert and feminine but does not cover you like a cocoon.

 If you are a member of the entourage, dress appropriately, which is to say not in a slinky gown with a back cut open way down and just shy of what one assumes only your